 Fill Out the Form

-These changes will help East Shore continue to grow both in numbers and in love.
-Increasing accessibility, inclusivity, and visibility will take us into the future.
-As you think about your pledge this year, we hope you will think about what YOU want for the future of East Shore and that you are inspired to give generously.
-We want to encourage you to sign up for automatic withdrawal and to consider becoming a Sustainable Member.
-Each year, your donations will increase by a percent you choose, to help keep up with increase in costs.
-East Shore is stronger now in new ways and will continue to grow stronger in the future.
+As you think about your pledge this year, we hope you will think about the extraordinary goals YOU want for the future of East Shore.
+Give generously!
+We also want to encourage you to sign up for automatic withdrawal and to consider becoming a Sustainable Member.
+Each year, your donations will increase by a percent you choose, to help keep up with increases in costs.
+Let’s all ensure that East Shore is ready for a bright, vital future!

 With love for our beloved East Shore community,